neilh44/c4/README.md

 ## How to Run

-1. Install dependencies using `pip install streamlit langchain`.
+1. Install dependencies using `pip install langchain streamlit streamlit_chat chromadb pypdf`.
 2. Run the Streamlit app with `streamlit run app.py`.
 3. Upload a PDF document to initiate the chatbot and start interacting.